For new readers: To get started in this series - go to the first post.

 Now that you have your calendar setup and know how to use it effectively, what else can you do?
 One thing I did a while ago, when I read this blog post from Lara Hogan, was sorting my calendar.
 Lara Hogan calls it defragging.
 The principle is similar.
 Sort your events in a way that you don’t have too many context switches happening.
 For example you probably want to try and avoid days where you have a call every hour, and most of them are unrelated or force you to switch context all the time.
 One call is a 1:1, the next one is a staff meeting, the one after that is a Sprint planning meeting, etc.

 Preventing a lot of context switching can help you get into the right mood for the day, and prepare much more easily.
 And in general I would highly recommend it.
 Lara proposes to color code your events in Google Calendar.
 I did this too, and don’t be afraid to use some great colors, it will only change it for you not for others.
-This will immediately give you an idea of how your week looks like.

 It worked well for me, until recently.
 I went too far with clustering all my 1:1s in one day - Thursday.
 It started with a call at 11am, followed by 2 other 1:1s in the afternoon, followed by our Team Sync, plus the last 1:1 after that finishing after 7pm.
 To add to all of that, Thursday is also the day where most of our All Hands or Town-halls happen.
 You can understand that at the end of Thursday I was just exhausted.
 I immediately went into “I can’t talk anymore” mode as soon as I finished.
 I wasn’t really able to enjoy my Thursday evenings.